andreaseger/master_presentation/slides/slide01-2.md

-How can this system help
----

-1. at the second step of the process - when the approver looks at the job the system can provide a certainty to how correct each classification of the job is
+### the problem(s)

+- the approver has no metric to decide if the job was classified correctly
-2. enables the quality manager to select jobs which have according to the system a wrong classification
+- the quality manager has no objectiv metric to decide which jobs should get a second(third) look